A quadratic algorithm for road coloring: Introduction

+The complexity of synchronization problems on automata has been already studied (see \cite{KariVolkov2013} for a survey).
+It is well-known that there is an $O(n^2)$ algorithm to test whether an $n$-state automaton on a fixed-size alphabet is synchronized.
+The complexity of computing a specific synchronizing word is $O(n^3)$ (see \cite{Eppstein1990}).
+However, the complexity of finding a synchronizing word of a given length is NP-complete \cite{Eppstein1990} (see also \cite{OlschewskiUmmels2010}, \cite{Roman2011}).
+The complexity of problems on automata has also been studied for random automata (see \cite{CarayolNicaud2012}).
+Several results prove that, under appropriate hypotheses, a random irreducible automaton is synchronized \cite{FreilingEtAl2003}, \cite{SkvortsovZaks2010}, and \cite{Nicaud2013}.
+The average time complexity of these problems does not seem to be known.
+In particular, we do not know the average time complexity of the Road Coloring Problem.

 The article is organized as follows.
 In Section~\ref{section.road}, we give some definitions to formulate the problem in terms of finite automata instead of graphs.
-In Section~\ref{section.algo} we describe Trahtman's algorithm and our variant.
+In Section~\ref{section.algo} we describe Trahtman's algorithm and our variant is detailed in Section~\ref{section.algo2}.
 We give both an informal description of the algorithm with pictures illustrating the constructions, and a pseudocode.
-The complexity is analyzed in Section~\ref{section.complexity}.

-\section{The road coloring theorem}
+The time and space complexity of the algorithm are analyzed in Section~\ref{section.complexity}.
+The periodic case is treated in Section~\ref{section.periodic}.
+A preliminary version of this paper was posted in \cite{BealPerrin2008}.

+\section{The Road Coloring Theorem}